Summary

 targetViewNamestring Short-TermThe name or unique identifier of the local view with which to connect.

-With the returned datatype, you can get information on the local cluster connection, such as the local view with which to connect and the unique identifiers of the cluster.
-To see all of your choices, click on the link for that sub-datatype in the table below:
+For the results, you can get information on the local cluster connection, such as the local view with which to connect and the unique identifiers of the cluster.

 ParameterTypeRequiredDefaultStabilityDescription